Generic Name: fluticasone (floo-TIK-a-sone)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of fluticasone spray:

 Store fluticasone spray between 39 and 86 degrees F (4 and 30 degrees C).
+Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep fluticasone spray out of the reach of children and away from pets.

 - If you have any questions about fluticasone spray, please talk with your doctor, pharmacist, or other health care provider.